minecraft-linux/minecraft-linux.github.io/server.rst

 Dedicated server
 ================

+Last updated to work with 1.12.0.28 and 1.12.1.1, other versions won't work.
 If you want to use a specific Minecraft version you'll need to start the mcpelauncher-server with the `-dg` argument, pointing to the directory in which Minecraft was extracted using :ref:`the extract utility <extractor>` or using the Qt UI launcher.

 .. note::
   When using the Qt UI use the following command line option to select the game version (replace 1.2.3.4 with the version you want to use):